 I have questions about my child’s application status, but HISD offices are closed until Monday.
 What can I do?

 Please review your child’s application status carefully and read through the FAQs to see if your question has been answered.
 If not, please send an email to firstname.lastname@example.org or call (713) 556-6947, on Monday during office hours, 8:00 a.m. to 5:00 p.m.

 What is the difference between Magnet and Vanguard (G/T)?

 Vanguard (G/T) program refers to any of the programs in the district designed to serve the needs of gifted and talented (G/T) children.
 So, when you see the word Vanguard, just think G/T. All schools have a Vanguard (G/T) program.
 Vanguard Magnets are just one of the subsets of Magnet programs, just like fine arts or STEM.
 These district-wide programs are designed to serve the needs of identified G/T students.
 (Students must meet the entrance criteria.)

 Which program is right for my child and family?

 Before submitting an application, we recommend that you research the program focus, eligibility requirements, and curriculum.
 One of the best ways to do this is to visit the schools.
-While all of our Magnet programs are quality programs, a thorough exploration will enable you to determine the best match for you, your child, and your family.

 When may I submit an application?